 - The status of Luxembourg and Alsace-Lorraine brings Germany and France to the brink of war

 - Austria fails to hold back independence movements and fractures into culturally united nations

-- A Catalan independance movement forces an independance deal with Spain
+- A Catalan independence movement forces an independence deal with Spain

 - The German population of Austria force the Emperor to step down and join the United German nation

 - Unable to hold back war, Germany quickly defeats France and forces a peace deal which triggers the collapse of the French empire

 - With France in turmoil, Britain takes the opportunity to annex areas of France that they hold ancient claims to

 - A period of stability in Europe leads to a series of cooperation including expansion of customs unions, joint expeditions and colonisation projects, and an attempt to prevent slavery worldwide